trak3r/rngesus/README.md

 # TODO
-- `bundle exec erblint -a app/views`
-- see if we can fix the OCR smushing the first letter of sentence with second word, like "A cat" always comes through as "Acat"
 - ownership of randomizers
 - likes / favorites
 - promotion lists: newest, most liked, my favorites, my randomizers